-In Himalayas there are many holy and sacred places which are connected to Mythology and plays a great role in the lives of people and their beliefs.
+In the Himalaya, there are many holy and sacred places that are connected to Mythology And play a great role in the lives of people and their beliefs.

-Different people in Himalayas have different languages, clothes, culture, tradition, their architecture and beliefs.
+Different people in the Himalay have different languages, clothes, culture, tradition, and beliefs.
 It is a great place to find diversity.

 Many places of Himalayas are of Religious importance in these religions- Hinduism, Sikhism, Buddhism and Jainism.

-Himalayas being the unique chain of mountains are very popular and known by everyone, people often visit different parts of Himalayas because the charm of this place is captivating and attracts people of different areas to explore the inherent beauty which is God gifted.
+The Himalayas being the unique chain of mountains are very popular and known by everyone, people often visit different parts of Himalayas because the charm of this place is good and attracts people of different areas to explore the original beauty which is God gifted.

-It is a home of numerous animals of different species.
-It consist of Wildlife Sanctuaries and National Parks for protection of Wildlife and for the people who want to experience the highly rich Flora and Fauna of this place.
+It consists of Wildlife Sanctuaries and National Parks for the protection of wildlife and for the people who want to experience the highly rich Flora and Fauna of this place.

-- Great Himalayas – These are the highest mountain range of Himalayas, the mountains present here are of average 6,000 m and the peaks more than 8,000 m are situated here.
+Great Himalayas – These are the highest mountain range, the mountains present here are of average 6,000 m and the peaks more than 8,000 m are situated here.

-- Outer Himalayas – These are the ranges present on south of the Lesser Himalayas, 1200 m is the average height.
+Outer Himalayas – These are the ranges present on the south of the Lesser Himalayas, 1200 m is the average height.

 Glaciers and Lakes

-After Antarctica and Arctic, the Himalayas are the third largest deposit of Snow and Ice in the whole world.
-Here are approximately 15,000 glaciers which store ample of water that’s fresh.
+After Antarctica and Arctic, the Himalayas are the third-largest deposit of Snow and Ice in the whole world.
+Here are about 15,000 glaciers which store ample of water that’s fresh.

-Himalayas have hundreds of Lakes, some of them are sacred and worshiped by the people.
+We have hundreds of Lakes, some of the sacred and worshiped by the people.
 Most of the Lakes which are present at high altitude are glaciated.